Review – Civilization 4: Colonization?

 I can’t even figure out exactly what the name of the Colonization remake is, so we’ll just call it Colonization 2.
 In an attempt to drive sales, it has Civ 4 mixed in the title, since the game leverages the Civ 4 engine (and more importantly the Civilization brand name), but you don’t actually need Civ 4 to play.
 Despite the confusing title, the game itself is not confusing.

 Like every Firaxis effort for the past two years or so, it’s a game with a great deal of promise and terrible QA testing that is largely carried by a talented and extremely forgiving community that does Firaxis’ work for them.
-Interestingly, this might be why Civ Revs is currently covered in “This game sucks” threads; the community cannot mod an Xbox 360 game. → Illiterates hate her!
-Click to read this one weird trick.
+Interestingly, this might be why Civ Revs is currently covered in “This game sucks” threads; the community cannot mod an Xbox 360 game.
+But I already covered this here.

 Review – The Spirit Engine 2